matiaspedro97/GAME/README.md

 - Press the **`R key`** (Player 1) or the **`spacebar`** (Player 2) to attack.
 - Follow the in-game instructions for additional controls or features.

-## Demonstration

-Include some screenshots or GIFs showcasing the gameplay or key features of your game.

 ## Installation